 E 105th Street and Fifth Ave, Manhattan

 This garden is six acres of peacefulness in the middle of the bustling city.
-It's a separate part of Central Park, the only true formal garden location in the park, and a great place for engagement session or wedding day portraits.
-The garden comprises six acres, and is truly lovely.
+It's a separate part of Central Park, the only true formal garden location in the park, and a great place for engagement sessions or wedding day portraits.
+The garden comprises six acres and is truly lovely.
 You absolutely need a permit here, and it's strictly enforced.
 You can download the permit application here, or call the Central Park Conservancy for more information at (212) 360-2766 for more information.
 If you're so inclined, you can even download the Conservatory Garden's Bloom Schedule here.

 Central Park, mid-park at 79th Street, Manhattan

 Belvedere Castle's name actually means "beautiful view" in Italian, and that name truly fits this gorgeous location.
 The views from Belvedere Castle encompass the Delacorte Theater, Turtle Pond, the Ramble, and the Great Lawn.
-It's a gorgeous, Victorian stone structure, and provides a beautifully different backdrop to engagement session and wedding day portraits.
-No permit needed.
+It's a gorgeous, Victorian stone structure, and provides a beautifully different backdrop to engagement sessions and wedding day portraits.
+No permit is needed.